By Marissa Payne

 Student leaders will spend the summer building bridges — metaphorical ones, of course — with the goal of helping students cross over them.

 The University of Iowa Student Government leadership duo, UISG President Jacob Simpson and UISG Vice President Lilián Sánchez, are gearing up for the school year by working with other UISG members to advocate for the initiatives they championed while campaigning in March on the Bridge UI ticket.

-UISG vice president Lillian Sanchez poses for a portrait in the UISG offices in the IMU on Tuesday, June 13, 2017.
+UISG vice president Lilian Sanchez poses for a portrait in the UISG offices in the IMU on Tuesday, June 13, 2017.
 Sanchez and president Simpson are working to continue progress from the previous administration.
 (The Daily Iowan/Joseph Cress)